JellyChain1/dexcoin1docs/FACTORYREADME.md

 ## Unleashing Your Financial Potential

-The DEX Coin Factory is all about empowering YOU.
+The DEX Coin Factory is all about empowering you.
 It's a platform where your dreams of cryptocurrency ownership come to life.
 We've made it wonderfully simple, even for those new to the crypto space.
 Here's how we're revolutionizing financial empowerment:

 ### **Effortless Minting 🌱**